 - The temporary (original) wage subsidy for a period of three months equal to 10% of remuneration pay during the period (with maximums) may still be possible for other businesses.

 Opportunities to contribute solutions to COVID-19

-- SOSCIP, a FedDev funded consortium are running a SOSCIP COVID-19 Response initiative that will fast-track researchers onto their HPC advanced research computing platforms to solve problems related to pandemics, now and in the years to come.
-(April 15)
+- SOSCIP, a FedDev funded consortium is running a SOSCIP COVID-19 Response initiative that will fast-track researchers onto their HPC advanced research computing platforms to solve problems related to pandemics, now and in the years to come.
+(April 15, 2020)

 - If you have equipment or facilities that can be rapidly re-tooled to meet medical needs, including for personal protective equipment (PPE) such as gloves, masks and surgical gowns; sanitizers; wipes; ventilators; and other medical equipment and supplies, register your product with the Government of Canada.